thescientist13/node-resolve-experiments/README.md

 1. Make sure you have current NodeJS installed (`>=16.x`)
 1. Run `npm ci`
-1. Run `npm start` to start the server
-1. Open `localhost:3000` to view the demo app

 > _[**nvm**](https://github.com/nvm-sh/nvm) is helpful if you want to manage different versions of NodeJS on your local machine._

+You can run either of two tests:
+- `npm run server:cjs` - to start the CJS example server
+- `npm run server:esm` - to start the ESM example server

+Open `localhost:3000` to view the demo.

 ## Problem Statement